Hi there music junkie! Welcome to my list of music genres.

 It’s the late 1960s.

-The youth are finding the American and British chart music that’s currently dominating the radio waves, as well as the late night scene, pretty uninspiring.
+The youth are finding the American and British chart music currently dominating the radio waves, as well as the late-night scene, pretty uninspiring.

 They started searching for a more exciting sound…